diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

     }
 }
 ```
-use `io.compression.codecs` configuration property if you have a custom codec that you wish to register
+use `io.compression.codecs` configuration property if you have a custom codec that you wish to register.

 #### Native libraries
 For performance, it is preferable to use a native library for compression and decompression.

-The Apache Hadoop binary tarball comes with prebuilt native compression binaries for 64-bit Linux, called libhadoop.so.
+The Apache Hadoop binary tarball comes with prebuilt native compression binaries for 64-bit Linux, called `libhadoop.so`.
 For other platforms, you will need to compile the libraries yourself, following the BUILDING.txt instructions at the top level of the source tree.
 The native libraries are picked up using the Java system property `java.library.path`.
 The hadoop script in the etc/hadoop directory sets this property for you, but if you don’t use this script, you will need to set the property in your application.

-By default, Hadoop looks for native libraries for the platform it is running on, and loads them automatically if they are found.
-This means you don’t have to change any configuration settings to use the native libraries.
+By default, Hadoop looks for native libraries for the platform it is running on, and loads them automatically if they are found. `This means you don’t have to change any configuration settings to use the native libraries`.
 In some circumstances, however, you may wish to disable use of native libraries, such as when you are debugging a compression related problem.
 You can do this by setting the property `io.native.lib.available` to false, which ensures that the built-in Java equivalents will be used (if they are available).

 #### CodecPool
 If you are using a native library and you are doing a lot of compression or decompression in your application, consider using CodecPool, which allows you to reuse compressors and decompressors, thereby amortizing the cost of creating these objects.